Licensed to practice in Louisiana and accepts 10 insurances. Specializes in Addiction, Grief, Trauma and PTSD and 7 more.

 New to Grow

-The most rewarding part of my work is the moment you will realize that you are ready to move forward — feeling healed, empowered, understood, and equipped with the tools they need to thrive.
-I’ve had the privilege of sharing many of these “last sessions” with clients.
+One of my greatest strengths is helping clients finish well—moving through the counseling process with purpose and leaving equipped to thrive beyond our work together.
+The most rewarding parts of my work is helping clients reach the point where they are ready to move forward—feeling healed, empowered, understood, and equipped with the tools they need to thrive.
+I’ve had the privilege of celebrating many of these milestone moments with clients as they complete their counseling journey.
 We will spend time understanding the challenges you’re facing and the complexities surrounding them, but we won’t stay stuck there.
-Together, we’ll focus on practical strategies that help you regain confidence, navigate work stress, manage difficult family dynamics, and reduce symptoms like panic attacks and flashbacks.
-When you commit to the process and I bring my expertise, therapy can create meaningful, tangible change — helping you feel more in control of your life again.
+Together, we’ll focus on practical strategies that help you regain confidence, navigate workplace stress, manage difficult family dynamics, and reduce symptoms such as panic attacks, anxiety, and flashbacks.
+When you commit to the process and I bring my expertise, therapy can create meaningful, tangible change—helping you gain clarity, build resilience, and feel more in control of your life again.

 I work best with clients who are ready to actively engage in the healing process both inside and outside of the counseling room.
-If you have clear goals and are looking for practical support in reaching them, I may be the right fit for you.
+If you want to develop specific and time-limited goals and are looking for practical support in reaching them, I may be the right fit for you.
 My approach is deep, intentional, and goal-oriented — but not endless.
 I want to help you create meaningful change, develop lasting tools, and confidently move forward with your life.

 Other specialties